Nesquiko/swimlogs/doc/usecase/session_delete.md

 Coach wants to delete training session.

-## Preconditions

-1. The session must exist

 ## Success Guarantees

-Session was deleted and it is no longer in collection of session.
+Session was deleted and it is no longer in collection of sessions.

 ## Success Scenario